 Move To A Smaller Home

-If you want to free up capital, you should think about moving out of your family home and instead buying a smaller one.
-Essentially, you should be looking for your retirement cottage and rather than having four rooms, it’s probably only going to have two.
-You might also consider looking for a bungalow because remember, you’re not getting any younger.
+If you want to free up capital, you should think about moving out of your family home instead of buying a smaller one.
+Essentially, it would help if you were looking for your retirement cottage and rather than having four rooms.
+It’s probably only going to have two.
+You might also consider looking for a bungalow because remember.
+You’re not getting any younger.
 While you can climb those stairs with no issues right now as you age, you might find it feels like climbing a mountain.

 Let’s say that when your kid moves out, you are ready to retire and move to a small home.
 Immediately, you are saying goodbye to your fixed income, and this is going to free up a lot of your time.
 However, it’s also going to put pressure and constraints on your finances.
 If you have big ideas for your retirement, you probably don’t want that.
 The answer would be to set yourself up with a passive income in the form of investments.

-There are lots of passive investments that you can test the water with, but many people choose to invest in property.
+There are many passive investments that you can test the water with, but many people choose to invest in property.
 If you want to invest in property, you should get in contact with a specialist financial advisor.
-They should be able to help you decide what property to invest in and guarantee that you don’t suffer a loss.
+They should help you decide what property to invest in and guarantee that you don’t suffer a loss.

 There are two types of property investment.
-You buy to sell or you can buy to let.
-A common misconception is thinking that if you buy to let it’s not a passive income.
+You buy to sell, or you can buy to let.
+A common misconception is thinking that if you buy to let, it’s not a passive income.
 That can be true, but you can also invest in the services of a professional real estate manager.
-At that point, a lot of the issues of being a landlord are taken off your hand and handled by someone else.
+At that point, many of the issues of being a landlord are taken off your hand and handled by someone else.
 As such, it can still be a passive income in every sense of the world.
-In fact, many people buy a smaller apartment, let it out, giving them just enough of a profit to allow them to have the good life through retirement.
+In fact, many people buy a smaller apartment, let it out, giving them just enough of a profit to allow them to have a good life through retirement.

-It is worth mentioning that while the kids have moved out, that may not be the end of the support you provide to them, both financially and personally.
-This generation is going to have a lot of challenges from buying their first home to finding a job that pays enough to survive independently.
+While the kids have moved out, it is worth mentioning that may not be the end of the support you provide to them, both financially and personally.
+This generation will have a lot of challenges, from buying their first home to finding a job that pays enough to survive independently.
 As such, it is worth making sure that you have enough cash in your accounts to help them out if they need it.
 If you do this, you can make sure that your kids never end up in a dangerous financial situation.